Killing of Korryn Gaines: Legal proceedings

 On September 11, 2016, Gaines family lawyers filed a wrongful death lawsuit, alleging officers shot Gaines out of a loss of patience from the prolonged standoff.
 On September 21, Scott Shellenberger announced the officer who shot Gaines would not receive any charges.
 On October 11, Gaines family lawyers said that they had filed an amended lawsuit, naming Officers John Dowell and Allen Griffin as defendants; the Gaines family alleged they entered the apartment illegally, though this had previously been dismissed by Shellenberger and police officials.

 In February 2018, a jury of 6 women awarded more than $37 million (more than $36 million by other accounts) in damages to the Gaines family after finding that the first shot, fired by Royce Ruby and killing Gaines, was not reasonable, and thus violated their civil rights.
 A statement from Baltimore County government attorney Mike Field said the county was disappointed with the verdict and reviewing its options, including an appeal.
 On March 19, 2018, Baltimore County filed an appeal.
 On February 14, 2019, Judge Mickey J. Norman dismissed the original complaint and consequently remitted the award of over $37 million.
 The family had stated they would file an appeal.

 On Wednesday, July 1, 2020, after appealing, an appeals court reinstated the original $38 million verdict and ruled it was for the jury to decide questions of fact, not Judge Norman, concluding the judge had abused his discretion in that regard.
 It has been reported that a month and-a-half later, on August 15, 2020, Judge Norman had retired, however there are records of him presiding over matters within the jurisdiction of Baltimore County up until December 2021.
-In August 2021, a partial settlement of $3 million was awarded to Kodi, which was later reduced to $400,000 plus $160,000 in interest.
+In August 2021, Baltimore County reached a $3 million settlement with Gaines's estate and the other plaintiffs except for Kodi, whose claims remained in litigation.
+On remand, the circuit court left intact the jury's verdict in Kodi's favor on his battery claim but applied Maryland's statutory limit on local-government liability, reducing the recoverable damages on that claim to $400,000, plus $160,000 in post-judgment interest.
+Kodi continued to pursue a separate federal claim alleging a violation of his substantive due process rights under the Fourteenth Amendment.
+In June 2024, the Supreme Court of Maryland held that Corporal Ruby was entitled to qualified immunity on that claim because the constitutional right at issue was not clearly established at the time of the shooting.